-Although Marlboro College takes precautions to protect students’ privacy, certain information is considered “open to the public.”
-Marlboro College designates the following categories of student information as public or “Directory Information,” and may disclose such information upon request to members of the College community and outside agencies or individuals.
+Although Marlboro College took precautions to protect students’ privacy, certain information was considered “open to the public.”
+Marlboro College designated the following categories of student information as public or “Directory Information,” and may have disclosed such information upon request to members of the College community and outside agencies or individuals.

 - Local and permanent address and telephone number

 - Academic status: full-time, half-time, less than half-time